ARM-software/abi-aa/design-documents/atomics-ABI.rst

 Put another way, a baseline ABI assists in deciding whether new mappings are compatible with compiler implementations targeting older versions of the Armv8 architecture.
-Certain instructions (such as Load/Store-Pair instructions [ARMARM_]) have different single-copy atomicity guarantees with respect different architecture versions.
+Certain instructions (such as Load/Store-Pair instructions [ARMARM_]) have different single-copy atomicity guarantees with respect to different architecture versions.
 A baseline decides which assembly sequences can be composed correctly (at least as far as testing can decide).